From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 - Storage doors stay closed while on the go

-After testing this trailer on a turkey hunting trip, we found it was a great size for two friends or partners on a road trip.
+After testing the Flying Cloud 23FB on a turkey hunting trip, we found it was a great size for two friends or partners on a road trip.
 The Flying Cloud ($85,300) features an indoor shower, bathroom, kitchen, and dining table.
-Every component on this Airstream felt sturdy from the door latches to the light switches.
+Every component on this Airstream felt sturdy, from the door latches to the light switches.

 The digital thermostat and furnace were super responsive, and the stereo was solid.
 The build also managed temperature swings, keeping us cool in the day’s heat and warm at night.
 Read our full review of the Airstream Flying Cloud 23FB.

 - Dry weight: 4,806 lbs. (with gas and batteries)